lukekivi/Distributed-Image-Processing/README.md

  ```

+## Server, Client, and Node Output

+We have inserted print statements throughout the code to help bring life to the process.
+Each server, client, and node will each get their own sepcific log file to record their output content.
+We can look at the comments and see more details on what each machine is doing.
+Examples of this include printing out messages if a task is rejected or delay is implemented (three second sleep).
+The final JobReceipt that the client receives will also be recorded in its respective log.txt file.

 ## Scheduling Policy
 Currently two scheduling policies are imlemented:
 1. `random` - nodes must accept randomly assigned tasks from the server